linroger/FinanceCompendium/VII. Corporate Finance/Strategy and Events/PPHA Applied Financial Management/Applied Financial Management Lecture Notes chapters/17 Derivatives Floating Rates And Swaps.md

 Bond: General Obligation 2005D

-- Swap: $66.837mn, Chicago pays 4.10%, receives floating
+- Swap: \$66.837mn, Chicago pays 4.10%, receives floating

 This swap was terminated in May 2015, for reasons discussed below.
-The city had to pay the swap counterparty (BMO)  $21.0885mn to terminate the swap.
-We will try to understand where the amount$ 21mn came from, and discuss why the city had to pay this swap termination fee.
+The city had to pay the swap counterparty (BMO)  \$21.0885mn to terminate the swap.
+We will try to understand where the amount\$ 21mn came from, and discuss why the city had to pay this swap termination fee.

 I have attached a page from the City of Chicago that shows some details on various bonds and swaps that were terminated.
 This particular bond and swap are listed under "General Obligation 2005" and "Counterparty BMO".
 (You can find the full memo on Canvas under "Files / Problems" (name "SwapTermination2003B_WellsFargo_Redacted.pdf").
 It used to be hosted by the city at